Alec Baldwin Returns As Donald Trump In Blistering New ‘SNL’ Skit Tackling Impeachment

 “The treason!”
 Eric says.

-That’s when, in one of the moments that got the biggest laughs, Bowen Yang playing Kim Jong Un offers Trump advice on dealing with the whistleblower who alerted Congress to concerns about Trump’s July conversation with Ukrainian President Volodymyr Zelensky.
+That’s when, in one of the moments that got the biggest laughs, Bowen Yang playing Kim Jong Un offers Trump advice on dealing with the whistleblower who alerted Congress with concerns about Trump’s July conversation with Ukrainian President Volodymyr Zelensky.

 “You have a big ocean in your country?
 Send whistleblower to the bottom of there,” Yang says.